For California’s citrus growers, weed control isn’t a game; it’s a competition. In a sense, it comes down to this: It’s either weeds or trees.

 When it comes to pre-emergent and post-emergent options, growers employing a comprehensive IWM program have an array of tools at their disposal.
 Among the former are simazine, indaziflam and rimsulfuron.
 Post-emergent tools include glyphosate, glufosinate and saflufenacil.

-Bayer offers Alion® and Rely® 280® herbicides for weed control in citrus orchards.
-Alion offers pre-emergence control of a range of grass and broadleaf weeds, including ALS-, ACC-ase-, triazine- and glyphosate-resistant species.
+Bayer offers Alion® herbicide for weed control in citrus orchards.
+Alion offers pre-emergence control of a broad range of grass and broadleaf weeds, including ALS-, ACC-ase-, triazine- and glyphosate-resistant species.
 The chemistry in Alion features a cellulose-biosynthesis inhibitor as its active ingredient.
-For post emergence, Rely 280 herbicide is an alternative to glyphosate for control of broadleaf weeds and grasses, including those resistant to glyphosate and multiple herbicide classes.

 The last piece of the weed-prevention puzzle is cultivation.
 Helpful cultivation practices include: